KenKundert/nestedtext/doc/techniques.rst

 ========================

 This example shows how to use pydantic_ to validate and parse a *NestedText* file.
-The file in this case specifies deployment settings for a web server:
+The input file is the same as in the previous example, i.e. deployment settings for a web server:

 .. literalinclude:: ../examples/deploy.nt
    :language: nestedtext